No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 The home page is organized as a dashboard where you can add widgets such as my projects, frequent collaborators, forms, etc., to customize it as you wish.
 I also liked the search option in the upper part of the app — you can search through tasks, projects, messages, and people.

-When it comes to team communication, Asana really gives it its all — you can send direct messages to other teammates, and also communicate on a project, team, and task level.
-These different levels of communication enable you to direct your feedback, questions, or updates to the right crowd — be it a team, or people working on the same project or task.
+When it comes to team communication, you can send direct messages to other teammates, and also communicate on a project, team, and task level.

-This is an excellent way to connect team goals to the overall plans of the company.
-Your team will understand what they are trying to achieve and see how their work contributes to reaching company goals.
+This is a good way to connect team goals to the overall plans of the company.
 However, you’ll need to pay $24/user/month for the Advanced plan to get access to goals.

 This brings me to my biggest issue with Asana — the high prices.